Coedice/website/_posts/2022-02-07-datas-tragedy-of-the-commons.md

 Reject app submissions to app stores if their memory use isn't reasonable.
 This may seem heavy-handed, but app stores often reject app submissions because they don't follow the expected design language of the platform.
 They do that in order to increase users' experience using their device.
-I believe that restricting app submissions for memory hogs would also improve the user experience, and so for the same reason, should be added to app store submissions tests.
+I believe that restricting app submissions for memory hogs would also improve the user experience, and so for the same reason, should be added to app store acceptance requirements.